marcbourlon/TipTap/README.md

 In addition to these "real" gestures, exist few "notification" gestures.
 Complete understanding of such gestures comes with the explanation of combos.
 The notification gestures are the following:
-- _press_: fired when a finger touches the screen (_touchstart_ event), a mouse is pressed, etc.
+- _press_: fired when a pointer touches the screen (_touchstart_ event), a mouse is pressed, etc.
-- _started_dragging_: fired when a finger starts moving, a mouse with button pressed starts moving, etc.
+- _started_dragging_: fired when a pointer starts moving, a mouse with button pressed starts moving, etc.
-- _stopped_dragging_: fired when a finger IS RELEASED FROM THE SCREEN after some dragging, a mouse with button is released after it was dragged, etc. Whether I should implement a timer to detect the end of the motion is not decided yet (sounds cool and logical, but maybe difficult, so, as usual, **feedback welcome**)
+- _stopped_dragging_: fired when a pointer IS RELEASED FROM THE SCREEN after some dragging, a mouse with button is released after it was dragged, etc. Whether I should implement a timer to detect the end of the motion is not decided yet (sounds cool and logical, but maybe difficult, so, as usual, **feedback welcome**)
-- _release_: as expected, fired when fingers are removed from the screen (mouse released, etc.)
+- _release_: as expected, fired when pointers are removed from the screen (mouse released, etc.)

 See below for explanation of the [difference between normal simple gestures and notification gestures](#1).